ahundt/mcp/bugfix_plan.md

 **Resolution**: ✅ **FIXED** - Connection recovered automatically, existing RoboForm tab was found and reactivated **Status**: Working correctly - demonstrates robust tab management

+#### Issue #5: Obscured Elements Due to Cookie Banner
+**Error**: "Element found but not interactable.
+Reason: Element is obscured by another element: <div id="" class="cookies-notification">."
+**Problem Analysis**:
+- A cookie banner is overlaying and blocking interaction with some form fields.
+- Direct DOM manipulation to remove the banner was attempted but cancelled by the user.
+**Resolution**: Need to find an interactable element on the cookie banner to dismiss it, such as a "Got it!" or "Accept" button.
+**Status**: Unresolved, requires user interaction simulation.

+#### Issue #6: Element Not Found for "Comments" Field
+**Error**: "Element not found for locator: {"using":"css","selector":"[name=\"72comments\"]"}."
+**Problem Analysis**:
+- The CSS locator `[name="72comments"]` for the "Comments" field is incorrect.
+- The field likely exists but with a different `name` attribute or requires a different locator strategy.
+**Resolution**: Re-examine `browser_snapshot` output to identify the correct locator for the "Comments" field.
+**Status**: Unresolved, requires locator correction.

 #### Issue #2: Content Script Injection Path
 **File**: `background.ts:412`
 **Problem**: Content script injection using `files: ['src/content.ts']` but build output likely has different path